TRI-AMDD/materialnet/joss/paper.md

 interactive visualization tool for materials networks.
-MaterialNet provides interactive "maps" of the materials space exposed in large material databases, helping researchers navigate this space with a particular research task in mind, as showcased in Figure 1.
+MaterialNet provides interactive "maps" of the materials space exposed in large material databases, helping researchers navigate this space with a particular research task in mind, as showcased in <span>Figure&nbsp;1</span>.
 A live deployment of MaterialNet can be accessed at [http://matr.io/materialnet](https://arclamp.github.io/materialnet/?ds=Precise).